 "Superbike," Jay Som

 The music of Melina Mae Duterte's dream pop project Jay Som feels warm in the same way that afternoon light streaming through your curtains does as it brightens a room.
 Her own home recordings often mumble pensively through romantics, enmeshed in a reverb-y soundscape.
-Her new single "Superbike," the first release off this year's Anak Ko, out August 23, finds those swirling sounds more magnetic than ever.
+Her song "Superbike," off this year's Anak Ko finds those swirling sounds more magnetic than ever.
 As if boarding a motorcycle and setting off into a picturesque horizon, she's expanding the breadth of pretty guitars and taking them on a personal journey.
 She sings the final verse, "Gonna breathe until you're gone," with two minutes of instrumentals left in the track; you'll be left trying to inhale every bit of her shoegaze sweetness the rest of the ride.